fwup-home/fwup/README.md

 to any of the commands that read the archive.
 E.g., `-a`, `-l` or `-m`.

 It is important to understand how verification works so that the security of the archive isn't compromised.
-Firmware updates are apply in one pass to avoid needing a lot of memory or disk space.
+Firmware updates are applied in one pass to avoid needing a lot of memory or disk space.
 The consequence of this is that verification is done on the fly.
 The main metadata for the archive is always verified before any operations occur.
 Cryptographic hashs (using the [BLAKE2b-256](https://blake2.net/) algorithm) of each